Asmaa-Abdo22/React-Admin-Dashboard/README.md

 - 📅 **FullCalendar** – Manage and visualize events easily.
 - ⚡ **Performance Optimized** – Built with Vite for blazing-fast dev experience.
 - 🧠 **Form Validation** – Using Formik & Yup for robust input validation.
-- 🔄 **Data Fetching** – Integrated with React Query for caching and state management.
 - 📱 **Responsive Design** – Perfectly adapts to all screen sizes.

 ---